tue-robotics/tue-robotics.github.io/_posts/2018-09-25-from-ui-to-motors.markdown

 That is all published on the joint_states-topic.
 The robot_state_publisher than uses that to publish TF-frames so we can see where different parts of the robot are and so that relative positions can be calculated etc.

+The hardware interface components also contain various controllers and a supervisor.